hardkoro/cv/README_EN.md

 I have worked as a backend developer in a small but growing company.
 The main disadvantage was the fact that the development was mostly based on an obsolete technology stack (Object Pascal / Delphi, Oracle 10g & a bit of C# WPF), and I decided to increase my Python skills as not to be left behind on the mid-00 technoIlogies.
 I have been working on Python from time to time during small home projects for personal use.
 I'm impressed by Python's philosophy & the clear code structuring it requires.

-After the training courses I added Python to the company's development stack: I wrote several ETL data handlers, API requests, REST API service, deployed Apache Airflow at Docker containers.
+After the training courses I added Python to the company's development stack: wrote several ETL data handlers, API requests, REST API service, deployed Apache Airflow at Docker containers.

 While I was implementing a Warehouse Management System in the company's warehouses, I upgraded my soft skills much: I can descibe complex things in simple words, can reassure a storekeeper that we are not going to "replace him with robots", but just want to ease his work.